-As Tampa Prep’s Middle School and 9th Grade College Counselor, I get asked all the time, ‘when should freshman begin thinking about college?’
+As one of Tampa Prep’s College Counselors, I get asked all the time, ‘when should freshman begin thinking about college?’
 For some parents, this topic isn’t even on their radar yet, while others have been anxiously seeking information about the college process since their child was in first grade.
 I want to start by reassuring you: your student will go to college and will be prepared when s/he gets there.
 The growth you will see in your student between now and four years from now is tremendous, and it’s exciting to watch!
 It is OK if your ninth grade student doesn’t think about college yet.
 In fact, while some may, most aren’t ready to start thinking about college specifically.
 However, they are all ready to start paving their own path toward college.

 COLLEGE ADVICE FOR STUDENTS